 Although it might be tempting to use external content or outsource part of your content marketing team, you will have issues in creating those appealing piece of content we mentioned above.

-Who better that your in-house marketing team can craft what matters to your audience as well as explaining correctly what your company does?
+Who better than your in-house marketing team can craft what matters to your audience as well as explaining correctly what your company does?

 An important step to take in 2018 (and the years to come) is to align your content marketing strategy to your company results.

-How many times have you asked yourself if content is aligned with the overall strategy?
-Are you just producing content for the sake of being out there or is there a clear objective that can be traced back in your company plans?
+How many times have you asked yourself if the content is aligned with the overall strategy?
+Are you just producing content for the sake of being out there or is there a clear objective that can be traced back to your company plans?